Pope Francis admitted to hospital for 'scheduled' surgery | DW | 04.07.2021

-The 84-year-old will undergo a procedure for inflammation of the large colon.
+The 84-year-old pontiff "responded well" to an intestinal surgery, according to the Vatican.
+Officials previously said the procedure was to treat inflammation of the large colon.

 Pope Francis on Sunday was admitted to a hospital in Rome for a "scheduled" colon procedure, the Vatican said in a statement.